pyodide/pyodide-blog/content/posts/314-release.md

 We've written a comprehensive guide on building and publishing Pyodide wheels to PyPI.
 You can find it [here](https://pyodide-build.readthedocs.io/en/latest/).

-If you are a maintainer of a Rust-based Python package that uses PyO3 or maturin, there is also a good article written by Pydantic team that explains how to build and publish PyEmscripten wheels [here](https://pydantic.dev/articles/emscripten-wheels-pydantic).
+If you are a maintainer of a Rust-based Python package that uses PyO3 or maturin, there is also a good article written by Pydantic team that explains [how to build and publish PyEmscripten wheels](https://pydantic.dev/articles/emscripten-wheels-pydantic).

 ## New Versioning Scheme